Book; "A history of MULLION COVE Cornwall"

 The history of the construction of the current harbour piers began in 1890, and the circumstances which led to the creation of the Harbour.
 The West Pier, the first to be constructed, was built between 1890-1892, during the period which included the winter of 1891, the year of the Great Cornish Blizzard.
 The South Pier was built between 1895 -1897.
 This Chapter seeks to set the record straight by research into original records and accounts of the time which also show that the harbour was not just built for the Fishermen, but for the local community.

 6. Mullion Coastguard.
-The origins of the Watch House on Predannack Head in the Napoleonic wars, Smugglers plus the bravery of the men who effected a series of rescues with the invaluable Rocket Apparatus.
+The origins of the Watch House on Predannack Head used in the Napoleonic War, Smugglers, plus the bravery of the men who effected a series of rescues with the invaluable Rocket Apparatus.

 7. Smugglers and Wreckers.
 Sssh... pass the Brandy.

-8. Historical Guide to Mullion Pilchard Fishing, Crab, Lobster and Crawfish fishing.
-The Chapter explains the origins of Seine Fishing and the close business links between Mullion,and communities across Mounts Bay.
+8. Guide to Mullion Pilchard Fishing, Crab, Lobster and Crawfish fishing.
+The Chapter explains the origins of Seine Fishing and the close business links between Mullion and communities across Mounts Bay including Newlyn.

 10. Mullion Fishing in the 20th Century.
 The rise and fall of a changing industry, the introduction of motorised boats, the move from seine fishing to herring fishing, the decline, and the surviving Crab, Lobster and Crawfish fishing.

-Soapstone or soaprock (also called Talc) was quarried from nearby Kynance Cove & Gew Graze (Soapy Cove)in the 1740s, and from Mullion Cove, and Pentreath from the early 1750`s and this helped to produce the first soft- paste porcelain, made in this country.
-Addition of crushed soaprock provided the porcelain with the ability to withstand boiling water.
-This process helped small English factories to compete with Chinese Imports.
+Soapstone or soaprock was also called Talc.
+It was quarried from nearby Kynance Cove & Gew Graze (Soapy Cove) in the 1740s.
+It was also quarried from Mullion Cove, and Pentreath from the early 1750`s and this helped to produce the first soft- paste porcelain ever made in this country.
+The addition of crushed soaprock provided the porcelain with the ability to withstand boiling water.
+This process helped small embryonic English factories to compete with Chinese Imports.

-From 1752 the influence of the Worcester Porcelain Factory in the area was huge, lasting over 70 years.
+From 1752 the influence of the Worcester Porcelain Factory in the area was beginning and it lasted over 70 years.
 Tea drinking, initially by the wealthier classes took off for the first time in the UK, spreading to all levels of Society and by 1750 was the most popular drink in the country.
-The factories produced finely made and decorated porcelain teapots,and many people drank out of fine porcelain cups and these English wares were made using Soapstone from the west coast of the Lizard Peninsula.
+The factories produced finely made and decorated porcelain teapots,and many people drank out of fine porcelain cups and these English wares were made using Soaprock from the west coast of the Lizard Peninsula.

 12. The story of two brothers , William and Asa Walter Andrews, from Boston USA.
 One of the most amazing Atlantic crossings ever made in a small cedar sailing boat, named the "Nautilus".It had a hull only half an inch in thickness .... and they made their first landfall in Mullion Cove in August 1878 to the surprise of local residents.
 Their important, but "forgotten" story is here.

 13. Victorian visitors to the Cove.
 What attracted the Victorians to the Cove?
-In particular,it was the "Sea-caves" including Torchlight Cave on the south side of the cove.
-With care these caves can still be accessed at low tides today.
+In particular, it was the "Sea-caves" including Torchlight Cave on the south side of the cove.
+With care these caves can still be accessed at low spring tides today.

 14. Mullion Regatta 1890s to 1928.
 The story of the first Regattas which began after the building of the Harbour Piers.
 See the part played by famous Edwardian visitors when the storms almost wrecked the Mullion Cove Fishing fleet in 1905, and the beautiful silver Rose bowl, last presented in 1901.